 Scalability is the ability to increase and decrease resources based on the business demands.
 Scalability can be classified into Vertical and Horizontal Scaling.

-In Exasol SaaS, vertical scaling (scale up or scale down) refers to changing the compute power and RAM to optimize concurrency.
+Vertical scaling (scale up or scale down) refers to changing the compute power and RAM to optimize concurrency.
 When you scale up or down, the amount of VCPUs and RAM allocated to the cluster is adjusted based on the new cluster size.
 You can use vertical scaling when you want to:

 - Speed up the queries you are executing.

 - Run large complex queries or support bigger datasets without impacting the performance.